top of page

 So, why go bigger?

 Constant Tension: The biggest advantage to riding a bigger chain ring is simply a result of being able to keep tension on the chain at all times: downhill, tailwind, etc. Triathlon bike courses often include long, rewarding descents, but this is not the time to rest.
 Without a large chain ring, it's not feasible to maintain ideal power and race cadence as you descend.
 There is no complex calculation needed.
 If you are regularly pedaling inefficiently with lower power at a very high cadence, you will benefit from having a bigger chainring.
+Shorter Cranks: A shorter crank length (172.5 to 165) reduces range of motion at the knee (extension and flexion), hips, and low back.
+It can also reduce restriction through the top of the pedal stroke by opening up an impinged hip angle and/or reducing knee flexion which may allow for an increase in power.

 Chain Line: Friction Facts data shows that it’s better to stay in the big chainring for maximum drivetrain efficiency – but not if you are cross chained.
 Cross-chaining is when you’re in the big chainring and the biggest cog on your cassette, or on your small chainring and your smallest cog.
 The problem is that this stretches your chain diagonally to its limits.
 This extreme lateral chain angle makes your drivetrain less efficient as the turns your chain makes become tighter.
-So, a bigger chain ring can help keep your chain line "straighter" which will give you an incremental efficiency improvement.
+So, a bigger chain ring can help keep your chain line "straighter" which will reduce chain articulation and give you an incremental efficiency improvement.

 Takeaway: Chainrings come in several sizes and combinations, but never settle for what comes "stock" on your TT bike.
 If you are currently riding a 52/36 and you frequently ride at the lower end (smaller cogs) of your cassette at optimal power, consider transitioning to a 53/39 or 55/42 so you can maintain a cleaner chain line and keep constant tension on the chain at all times.